red-gate/SocV5UserSessions/InstructionsForSettingUpScenarios.md

 You need to set up the repository to get the example database and scripts.

-To do this, on your local machine, use Git to clone this repository (https://github.com/MightyAx/example-talkr).
+To do this, on your local machine, use Git to clone [this repository](https://github.com/red-gate/SocV5UserSessions).

 ## Set up the database